Dvarkian/Tom-the-AI/README.md

 **Step 4 - Install Python dependencies:**

 Open a terminal inside Tom's application folder, or navigate using `cd ~/Tom-the-AI/`.
-Now run `sudo pip3 install requirements.txt`.
+Now run `sudo pip3 install -r requirements.txt`.
 Some systems may use `pip` in place of `pip3`.

 Next, we need to download the required NLTK libraries by running the following code in a python shell: